Conflux-Chain/conflux-documentation/docs/general/CONTRIBUTING/reward-guidelines.md

     * Providing added context to enhance understanding: From 128 FC, up to 300 FC or more, determined by content and significance.
     * Increasing interactivity through addition of tool, document links, etc.: From 64 FC, up to 300 FC or more, determined by content and significance.
     * Creating or improving visual aids like diagrams, charts: From 100 FC, up to 300 FC or more, determined by significance.
-    * Providing detailed elaboration on a topic: From 60 FC, up to 300 FC or more, determined by content and significance.
+    * Providing detailed elaboration on a topic either by adding contents to a certain page or creating new articles: From 60 FC, up to 300 FC or more, determined by content and significance.
-    * Crafting new articles on a Conflux topic, depending on complexity and community need: 300 FC, potentially more.
+    * Crafting new articles on a **Conflux-specific** topic, depending on complexity and community need: 360 FC, potentially more.
-    * Developing user guides for the basic usage of Conflux products: 300 FC, potentially more.
+    * Developing user guides for the basic usage of Conflux products: 360 FC, potentially more.
   * **Error Resolution**
     * Offering correct concept explanations: From 60 FC, up to 300 FC or more, determined by content and significance.
     * Providing correct example results: From 30 FC, up to 300 FC or more, determined by content and significance.